miarond/Webex_Status_Light/README.md

     - `cd`
       - Issuing this command with no arguments changes directory back to the current user's Home directory.
     - `wget -O setup.sh https://raw.githubusercontent.com/miarond/Webex_Status_Light/main/setup.sh`
-7. Start the setup script to begin installation.
+7. Start the setup script to begin installation:
+    - `sudo ./setup.sh`
+    - The setup Bash script will prompt you for the Webex Bot token and the Person ID collected in the previous section.
+It will then download additional files from the Github repo and configure the background service.